HRM BLOG – HR Advice

 “It’s the most wine-derful time of the year.”

-As we edge closer to the end of 2021, our thoughts turn to Christmas and the end of year parties and events that we will be attending.
+As we edge closer to the end of the year, our thoughts turn to Christmas and the end of year parties and events that we will be attending.

 If you are an employer, you may have already arranged your end of year celebrations, or be in the process of organising it.